-Boot Multiple ISO Files directly from USB using GRUB2 from Linux.
-Here is one way to create a Multiboot USB Flash Drive (Multiboot ISOs) from a running Linux environment.
-Eventually, you will want to pick up a larger external storage device in order to include every bootable ISO entry.
-Here are some of the Fastest USB Flash Drives we have tried and personally use.
+Boot Multiple ISO from USB using GRUB2 from Linux.
+Here is one way to manually create a Multiboot USB Flash Drive (Multiboot ISOs) from a running Linux environment.
+Allowing you to store and run Multiple ISO files from one single USB drive.

 More Grub2 Bootable ISO files will be added to the grub.cfg file as I find time to test them.
 Contact me to submit your working Bootable Linux ISO grub.cfg entries for inclusion.